shervinbdndev/WindowsMedicator/README.md

 <br>

-Then go To Project's Directory with  ``~ cd WindowsMedicator-master`` No Matters if Your Using Windows or Linux.
+Then go To Project's Directory with  ``~ cd WindowsMedicator-master`` No Matters if Your Using Windows

 <br>